jpbatz/hitraffic-work/README.md

 # hitraffic-work
-Provide geo-coordinate date to supplement data provided by Hawaii Open Data for Traffic Incidents.
+"Work" will provide geo-coordinate data to supplement data provided by Hawaii Open Data for Traffic Incidents, adding the capability to plot map locations.
 Data will be stored in a separate database to be utilized by mid and front end developers.

 ## Team Members:
 A = Andrew